 Resistance bands are a type of elasticated exercise equipment that come in a variety of shapes and sizes, such as flat and looped.
 They are placed around different parts of the body and used when performing bodyweight exercises to increase resistance and make your muscles work harder.

-How resistance bands work
+Are resistance bands effective?

-Will resistance bands build muscle?
+Do resistance bands help build muscle?

 - Progressive overload.
 The body responds to gradual increases in load by building muscle to facilitate greater weight.